Starting from Veeam Backup & Replication version 12 indexes are no longer used. Indexes will be removed after the first

-To reduce the amount of cost-expensive operations incurred by your cloud storage provider, as well as to decrease redundant traffic being sent over the network while offloading your data to object storage repositories, Veeam Backup & Replication uses indexes.
+To reduce the number of cost-based operations incurred by your cloud storage provider and to decrease the amount of traffic being sent over the network when moving or copying data to object storage, Veeam Backup & Replication uses indexes.

-- Indexes are stored in the ArchiveIndex directory that is located on the source extent from which the backup data was offloaded.
+- Indexes are stored in the ArchiveIndex directory that is located on the Performance Tier.

-On each subsequent offload session, Veeam will reuse these indexes to verify whether new blocks that are about to be transferred to the object storage repository have not been offloaded earlier.
+On each subsequent offload/copy session, Veeam Backup & Replication reuses these indexes to verify whether new blocks that are about to be transferred to the capacity tier have not been offloaded earlier.
 Verification is done by comparing existing indexes hashes with that of a block being transferred.

 - For backups created using the per-VM method, indexes are built per backup chain and cannot have any cross references to any other backup chains.
 For backups created as a single storage, indexes are built for the whole backup.

 For example, some data might have been removed due to the retention policy threshold, or you may have removed it manually.
 Both scenarios will modify your indexes upon the next successful offload or copy session to maintain consistency.

-- Corrupted indexes can be rebuilt anew by using the Rescan feature, as described in Rescanning Scale-Out Repositories.
+- Corrupted indexes can be rebuilt by using the Rescan feature, as described in Rescanning Scale-Out Repositories.

 Once an index is rebuilt, Veeam Backup & Replication will have to wait for 24 hours before it can offload any data again.
-This is done to comply with the Eventual Consistency model of Amazon S3.
+This is necessary to comply with the Eventual Consistency model of Amazon S3.

 ArchiveIndex Directory Structure

-When Veeam creates indexes, it also creates and maintains the following directory structure on each extent from which the data is being offloaded.
+When Veeam Backup & Replication creates indexes, it also creates and maintains the following directory structure on each extent.

 The root directory for keeping indexes.